 Sports Physical Therapist Jobs in USA with Visa Sponsorship

-Sports physical therapists qualify for H-1B and other work visas when treating professional athletes, working in specialized sports medicine facilities, or holding advanced certifications.
+Sports physical therapists qualify for H-1B visa and other work visas when treating professional athletes, working in specialized sports medicine facilities, or holding advanced certifications.
 Most positions require a Doctor of Physical Therapy (DPT) degree and state licensure, meeting specialty occupation standards that make visa sponsorship straightforward for qualifying employers.
 For detailed occupation requirements, see the O*NET profile.

 See All Sports Physical Therapist Jobs